inkVerb/VIP/201/Lesson-12.md

 This is for stuff that helps the computer to turn on.
 Don't mess.

+These are disk images of Linux, used by boot and some are here for backup.
+This directory also includes the GRUB boot menu.

 #### `/lib/` — Shared Libraries (may be used by many different applications)

 | **11** :$